 If you own an investment property, you need to maintain proper and thorough documentation of your income and expenses.
 If you’re preparing your tax returns on your own, consider understanding the U.S. tax law beforehand.
 Doing this will ensure that you file everything that needs to be filed.

 For many landlords, hiring a Certified Public Accountant (CPA) is a worthwhile investment.
 They will be able to assist you in preparing your tax returns, ensuring that there are no discrepancies in your forms.
+You can follow our tax tips for landlords to learn if you are going to submit the return yourself.

 The Bottom Line